Teen Adventure

 Quaker Camp

-First-year campers will participate in the core Teen Adventure Program (TAP), which includes hiking on the Appalachian Trail, whitewater canoeing on the New River, and rock climbing in Goshen Pass.
-The second-year program, Teen Adventure Leadership Training (TALT) includes the same trip elements as TAP, but it places a special emphasis on leadership skills and includes a service project.
+The core Teen Adventure Program (TAP) is for first-year TA campers, and includes hiking on the Appalachian Trail and whitewater canoeing on the James River.
+Teen Adventure Leadership Training (TALT) is for second-year TA campers, and includes the same trip elements as TAP, but it places a special emphasis on leadership skills and includes a service project.
 In both programs, campers have considerable responsibility for the day-to-day planning and management of their trips, meals, and group activities.
 Campers are encouraged in their emotional and spiritual development as they grow through these wilderness challenges in collaboration with their peers.

 Teen Adventure operates in one three week session: